-Scan and Email: lgs.update@gov.ab.ca
+Scan and Email: ma.updates@gov.ab.ca

-Fax: 780-420-1016

-Mail: Alberta Municipal Affairs

-17th floor, Commerce Place

-10155 - 102 Street

-Edmonton, AB T6J 2N7
+Mail: Alberta Municipal Affairs 17th floor, Commerce Place 10155 - 102 Street Edmonton, AB T6J 2N7

-Population reports and forms are all reviewed by Municipal Affairs staff.
+All population reports and forms are reviewed by department staff.
 Métis Settlements may be contacted if there are any discrepancies or if forms are not properly completed.
-The results have to be accepted by the Minister of Municipal Affairs, and are then included in the annual Municipal Affairs Population List.
+If the results are accepted by the Minister of Municipal Affairs, they are included in the annual Municipal Affairs Population List.